AlfrescoLabs/hyland-devcon-hack-a-thon-2023/README.md

 # Hyland DevCon Hack-a-thon 2023

 Hyland DevCon 2023 is the international technical event specially tailored for developers using or evaluating Hyland’s Alfresco and Nuxeo platforms.
-Additional details can be found in [Hyland DevCon 2023](https://web.cvent.com/event/c03ce216-9281-4a36-9c57-fb896e67abc1/summary) website.

-During the first day of the event (January 24, 2023), an in person Hack-a-thon will be running in the venue.
+During the first day of the event, an in person Hack-a-thon will be running in the venue.
 This project includes some instructions and a list of project ideas.
 It's not required to register your idea previously to participate the Hack-a-thon, but this list may help developers searching a project to join.

 ## Instructions